CSS vertical align text and images in div : 3 demos

 You can see in the CSS section, the display property value is set as inline-block for the div element where it is applied.

 In this demo, all values of the vertical-align property are used with images to illustrate how it works.
 In each div element, three different sizes of images are used and different values are assigned.
-You may better understand what does top, bottom, sub, super etc. actually means:
+You may better understand what top, bottom, sub, super, etc. actually means:

 See online demo and code

-By the image placements, you can see how different values, particularly, middle, top, bottom can be utilized to place the different piece of content.
+By the image placements, you can see how different values, particularly, the middle, top, and bottom can be utilized to place the different pieces of content.
 You may get the complete code from the demo page.

 Credit for this example: chriscoyier